-Surely you’ve thought about cycling across the country.
-Hundreds of kilometers between wheel and wheel, the roads in front of you and the wind caressing your back while you sweat every kilometer.
-The Camino de Santiago offers you all this and much more: the wind, the kilometers and the adrenaline are just a few parts of the Camino experience by bike; and the Camino is an endless number of landscapes to see, stories to share and routes to ride.
-But what if you don’t know which route to choose for your adventure?
-Don’t worry, because below we are going to detail some of the best routes to do the Camino de Santiago by bike. best routes to do the Camino de Santiago by Bike.
-Pay attention.
+Surely you’ve thought about cycling through the country at some point.
+Hundreds of kilometers between wheel and wheel, the roads in front of you, and the wind caressing your back as you sweat through each kilometer.
+The Camino de Santiago offers you all of this and much more: the wind, the kilometers, and the adrenaline are just some parts of the experience of the Camino by bike.
+The Camino is an endless collection of landscapes to see, stories to share, and routes to travel.
+But what if you haven’t decided yet which route to choose for your adventure?
+Don’t worry, because below we’ll detail some of the best routes of the Camino de Santiago by bike.

-Unlike other routes such as the Primitive Way, The French Way does not require an expert cyclist to be able to do it, which makes it an ideal route for beginner cyclists.
-However, remember that the better prepared you are, the more you will enjoy yourself and the less you will suffer.
+The Camino Francés doesn’t require being an expert cyclist, making it an ideal route for beginner “bicigrinos”.
+However, remember that the better prepared you are, the more you’ll enjoy and the less you’ll suffer.

-This route can be done in 10 to 14 days, depending on your physical condition and the time you have available.
-The stages of the French Way by bicycle that we propose are the following.
+This route can be done comfortably between 10 and 14 days, depending on your physical condition and the time you have available.
+The stages of the Camino Francés by bike that we suggest are as follows:

 - Roncesvalles – Pamplona (48 km)